Around the World (Aqua song)

-"Around the World" is a song by the Danish-Norwegian dance-pop group Aqua from their second studio album, Aquarius.
-It was released as the album's second single in April 2000 and was their final release in the United Kingdom before their split in mid-2001.
-The song became their second and final top-ten single from the album in Denmark, and it reached the top 20 in Italy, Norway, Spain, and Sweden.
+"Around the World" is a song by the Danish-Norwegian dance-pop group Aqua.
+It was released as the second single from their second studio album, Aquarius, in April 2000.
+In the UK, it was released the following month, serving as the group's final single in the country before their split in mid-2001.
+The song reached the top 10 in Denmark, Romania and Sweden.